markhorgan/click-thru-prototype/README.md

 ## Usage

-You can create links between artboards, add external links or show a JavaScript dialog.
-When you're finished adding these you can generate a HTML website of the current page by selecting `Export to HTML`.
+ You can create links between artboards, add external links, or show a JavaScript dialog.
+When you're finished adding these you can generate an HTML website, of the current page by selecting `Export to HTML`.
 The generated files can then be uploaded to a server so you can show your client.

 ### Responsive Design